deepsea-inria/tapopc/book/11-granularity-control.markdown

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+::::: {#ex-dense-matrix-multiply .example}

+**Example:** Dense matrix by dense vector multiplication, showing the
+  use of an explicit complexity function

 The following code snippet shows a more interesting case for the
 complexity function.
 In this case, we are performing a multiplication
 of a dense matrix by a dense vector.
 The outer loop iterates over the